Enrolment

 Process for Selection and Notification of Recipients

-2. The PA to the Principal will organise family interviews to be conducted by the Principal and the Bursary Committee.
+- The EA to the Principal will organise family interviews to be conducted by the Principal and the Bursary Committee.

 Stepping up to Year 7

-The girls will meet our Principal, Ms Richmond along with their Year Coordinator and School Captain for 2025.
+The girls will meet our Principal along with their Year Coordinator and School Captain for 2026.
 They will also hear from a current Year 7 student who will share some of her journey at Brigidine College this year.
 The day will give the girls a chance to meet their Mentor Group and find out about the many opportunities that await her at Brigidine College.

 Assessment Morning